 People with disabilities who genuinely benefit from service dogs are not always met with enthusiasm.

-It’s important to remember the a person with a service dog isn’t getting any special discounts or preferential treatment necessarily.
+It’s important to remember the person with a service dog isn’t getting any special discounts or preferential treatment necessarily.
 What they get is a dog who helps them live life to their fullest potential.

 - Retrieve medications